 Five Muses showed up (visible only to me) in the hospital room; or was it just one presenting as five because five is my favorite number of subheadings?

-Anyway, they had five fully-rounded bosoms which told me that they were women.
+Anyway, their bosoms were fully rounded which told me that they were women.
 Dressed in blue medical scrubs, they seemed comfortably seated against the wall to my left.
 Without speaking, they assured me that they had come to keep me company.

 The voice of the surgeon’s assistant ended my dream; but the Muses lingered.
 Below are the five subheadings they inspired.

-Aging is the main reality when the doctor prescribes procedures solely because of age.
+Aging is the main reality when the doctor prescribes certain procedures which are routine for seniors.
 Sure, there are happier thoughts than aging to dwell on: good food, singing and dancing, new social connections.
 Yet, the emphasis on these and many other positive aspects of life is motivated by their effects on aging.